astutespruce/sarp-connectivity/analysis/prep/network/README.md

 NHD data were last downloaded on 10/12/2020.

 ### 2. Download National Wetlands Inventory (NWI 2020) data:

 NWI ponds and lakes are used to supplement the NHDWaterbody dataset downloaded above.

 Run `download_nwi.py`.
 This will download data by HUC8 into `data/nwi/source/huc8`.

 ### 3. Download state-level LIDAR-based waterbody data

 South Carolina data are available at: ftp://ftpdata.dnr.sc.gov/gisdata/elev/Hydrolines/SCHydroBreakline.zip These were downloaded manually on 3/17/2021 to `data/states/sc/SCBreakline.gdb.

-### 2. Run any special preprocessing scripts or hand-inspect NHD data

-To get around issues with NHD HR+ Beta data, you likely need to inspect the NHD data first for errors.
-Two common problems are currently solved:

-1. Some "loops" are miscoded; the main segment is mis-identified as a loop, whereas a pipeline may be identified as the main segment.
-2. Chesapeake Bay contains many flowlines that cause networks to be joined together across the bay.
-These flowlines are excluded from the analysis.

-The results of this analysis and preprocessing are stored in `analysis/constants.py` in `EXCLUDE_IDS` and `CONVERT_TO_NONLOOP` variables.
-These store lists of NHDPlusIDs that need to be acted upon.

-### 3. Extract flowlines and waterbodies:
+### 4. Extract flowlines, waterbodies, and NHD barriers:

-Run `extract_flowlines_waterbodies.py` to extract the flowlines, joins between flowlines, and waterbodies from the NHD FGDB files.
+Run `extract_nhd.py` to extract the flowlines, joins between flowlines, waterbodies, and NHD barriers (points, lines, polygons) from the NHD FGDB files.
 This creates "raw" data extracted from NHD, with minimal processing, so that later processing steps can refine the extraction logic for network analysis without needing to go back to the raw NHD data.

 This step should only need to be rerun if there are errors or additional HUC4s / regions are needed, or there are data updates from NHD.